MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/4-using-dashboards-in-the-azure-portal.md

 For dashboards, this means that you could apply permissions for a security group to a single dashboard, or you could apply permissions for a security group to several dashboards individually, or you could put several dashboards in a dedicated resource group and apply permissions for that security group to the resource group.
 You might also have different security groups for different levels of dashboard use, such as *Dashboard Viewers* for several support teams, and *Dashboard Editors* for the team that maintains the dashboard and adds or removes tiles from the dashboards.

-> [!NOTE]

-> Note: While you can assign roles to individual user accounts in Azure AD, it is recommended that you assign roles to security groups for easier management as your organization grows.
+> [!NOTE] While you can assign roles to individual user accounts in Azure AD, it is recommended that you assign roles to security groups for easier management as your organization grows.